NiryoRobotics/ned_ros/sphinx_doc/source/real_robot.rst

                   :alt: Ned
                   :width: 300px
                   :align: center
+      -  .. image:: ../images/niryo_ned2_front.png
+                  :alt: Ned
+                  :width: 300px
+                  :align: center

-Every Niryo Robot is usable as is when first switched on, with Niryo Studio for instance.
+Every Niryo Robot is usable as it is when first switched on, with Niryo Studio for instance.
-However this Robot can be used in many more ways if you want to go deeper into its understanding.
+However this robot can be used in many more ways if you want to go deeper into its understanding.

-In this tutorial, we will explain how the Robot is setup and the different options you have of controlling it.
+In this tutorial, we will explain how the robot is setup and the different options you have to control it.

 Connecting to the Robot
 ======================================
-You can connect to your robot in multiple ways (Ethernet direct, Wifi Hotspot, LAN).
+You can connect to your robot in multiple ways (Ethernet direct, Wi-Fi Hotspot, LAN).

 You can find more information on how to connect to your robot `here <https://docs.niryo.com/product/niryo-studio/source/connection.html>`_.

-Once your robot is accessible from your computer, you can access it through three ways :
+Once your robot is accessible from your computer, you can access it through three ways:

 * Via Niryo Studio

   Niryo Studio provides you with all the tools you need to control the robot.
-  Please refere to the :doc_niryo_studio:`Niryo Studio documentation <>` for more information.
+  Please refer to the :doc_niryo_studio:`Niryo Studio documentation <>` for more information.

 * Via ROS Multimachine.